 Expand the new store

-With the help of numerous apps, modules, extensions, plugins that every shopping cart provides its clients with you have the possibility to add any new functionality to the store and make it look and feel as required.
+With the help of numerous apps, modules, extensions, plugins that every shopping cart provides its clients with you have the possibility to add any new functionality to the store and make it look and feel as required, perhaps exploring ultimate data migration service packages.

 For more details, explore our FAQ section or schedule a call with a migration expert.